 The District employs approximately 854 staff members to assist in student learning.
-With a 15:1 student to teacher ratio, SCSD has the lowest student to teacher ratio in St. Charles County.
-64.4% of our certified staff have advanced degrees, higher than the state average.
+With a 14:1 student to teacher ratio, SCSD has the lowest student to teacher ratio in St. Charles County.
+71.1% of our certified staff have advanced degrees, which is 12.7% higher than the state average.
 Personnel costs, including salaries and benefits, account for 76% of the District's total operating expenditures.
-The District approved 522 certified positions and 332 non-certified staff members for the FY18-19 school year.
+The District approved 522 certified positions and 332 non-certified staff members for the FY19-20 school year.